 I. David Goldman, M.D.

-Regulation, structure/function, physiological and pharmacological roles of a proton-coupled folate transporter and the genetics of hereditary folate malabsorption
+Structure/function, physiological and pharmacological roles of folate transporters and the genetics of hereditary folate malabsorption

 Recent Reviews from this laboratory

 Zhao, R., Matherly, LH., and Goldman ID.
 Membrane transporters and folate homeostasis: Intestinal absorption, transport into systemic compartments and tissues.
 Expert Reviews in Molecular Medicine, Cambridge University Press, ePub 11:E4, 2009.

 Goldman ID, Chattopadhyay S and Moran R. The Antifolates: Evolution, New Agents in the Clinic, and How Targeting Delivery via Specific Membrane Transporters is Driving Development of a Next Generation of Folate Analogs.
 Current Opinion in Investigational Drugs.
 11:1409-23, 2010.